ferreira-scm/Hybridization_spatial_HMHZ/README.md

 Correlation co-occurrence networks for all known parasite genera.

 Is network modular?
-Only Oxyurida.
+Only Oxyurida is not.
 We do phylogenetic analysis as done for Eimeria in Ferreira et al. 2023.

 Readjust genera names